andy-sweet/fcdiff/doc/methods.rst

         \mathcal{N}(\tilde{b}_{nmh}; \mu_k, \sigma_k^2)^{\tilde{f}_{nmk}}

 except that it is conditional on :math:`\tilde{F}` instead of :math:`F`.
+You can sample from this distribution with :meth:`IARModel.sample_B_tilde`.

 We assume independence between all healthy subjects and patients, independence between healthy connections and independence between regions,